charleskcoffie-a11y/GMCT-Management-System/README.md

 # GMCT Management System - Setup & Deployment Guide

 This guide provides step-by-step instructions to configure and deploy the GMCT Management System.
-Following these steps will connect the app to your Microsoft 365 account for live cloud storage (via SharePoint) and host it on a private, shareable website (via GitHub Pages).
+Following these steps will connect the app to your Supabase project for live cloud storage and host it on a private, shareable website (via GitHub Pages).

 ---